KhartesViewer/khartes/README.md

 is described here for completeness.

 **This is a very obscure topic, feel free to skip it**.
-If you are viewing an OME/Zarr data store,
-When you pan through the data, or zoom in or out, khartes is continually loading cubes of data from the data store into RAM.
-At some point, in order to load in more data, old data will need to be ejected.
+When you are viewing an OME/Zarr data store, as you pan through the data, or zoom in or out, khartes is continually loading cubes ("chunks") of data from the data store into RAM.
+At some point, in order to load in more data, old data needs to be ejected.
-The `Zarr cache size (Gb)` parameter is what determines how much data will be retained in RAM at any one time.
+The `Zarr cache size (Gb)` parameter determines how much data is retained in RAM at any one time.

 A couple of notes about `Zarr cache size (Gb)`:

-* Any change you make to this value will not affect data that has already been attached; for the change to go into effect, you need to save and then reload the project.
+* Any change you make to this value will **not** immediately affect data that has already been attached; for the change to go into effect, you need to save and then reload the project.